mlabonne/cookbook/README.md

 We welcome contributions!

-- Open a PR with a link to your project github repo in the `Examples built by our community` section.
+- Open a PR with a link to your project GitHub repo in the `Examples built by our community` section.

 ## Support